aeonSolutions/AeonLabs-Scientific-Research-Projects/README.md

 **Project Total: ~300 work.h**

-Statistical analysis software code (Visual Basic 6) of fracturing of thin coatings on a substrate, an implementation from a research thesis in the Physics Department
+The [FissurMix](https://github.com/aeonSolutions/AeonLabs-Scientific-Research-Projects/tree/master/FissurMix) contains a statistical analysis software code (Visual Basic 6) of fracturing of thin coatings on a substrate.
+A work done while I was a Junior Scientific Researcher in the Physics Department at the University of Minho.

 <br>

 ■ **Temperus**

-Finite Element analysis softeare code (Visual Basic 6) on multi layer coated  surfaces
+The [Temperus Flder](https://github.com/aeonSolutions/AeonLabs-Scientific-Research-Projects/tree/master/Temperus) contains the software code for Finite Element Analysis (Visual Basic 6) on multi-layer coated surfaces.
+A work done while I was a Junior Scientific Researcher in the Physics Department at the University of Minho.

 <p align="center">
   <img src="https://github.com/aeonSolutions/AeonLabs-Scientific-Research-Projects/blob/master/Temperus/material.png"> &nbsp;